Dog’s Christmas Dinner

 - 1 pack of blueberries

-To begin, turn the oven on to around 165oC and line a baking tray with baking paper.
+To begin, turn your oven on to around 165ºC and line a baking tray with greaseproof paper.

-Next, use a rolling pin until the dough is around half a cm thick.
-If you have cookie cutters, use these to cut the dough into shapes - dog bone or Christmas shapes can be fun, or if you don’t have cutters turn a cup upside down for round cookie shapes.
-Place them on the baking tray and bake for around 20 minutes until golden.
+Once the dough has been formed, use a rolling pin to roll it out until the dough is around half a cm thick all round.
+Use cookie cutters to cut the dough into fun shapes, or if you don’t have any just use a cup to get round cookie shapes and then place onto the baking tray and let them bake in the oven for around 20 minutes until they’re golden brown.

-Remove them from the oven and leave to cool while you thinly slice your blueberries.
-Next, mix the remaining 75g of peanut butter with the soy cream, one tablespoon at a time, until you create a thick peanut butter cream (did we just hear a yummy bark?!).
+Whilst the cookies are baking, thinly slice your blueberries, then slowly mix in the remaining peanut butter with the soy cream until you have a thick peanut butter cream (did we just hear a yummy bark?!).

-Once the biscuits are cool, place one on one half of a plate and create a layer of blueberries across the top.
-Then crush another biscuit, placing the crumbs on the other half of the plate, and add a spoonful of your peanut butter cream onto the crumb, finally placing a small handful of pea shoots on top for the “pièce de resistance”!
+Once the cookies have cooled down, place one on one half of a plate and create a layer of blueberries across the top.
+Then crush up another biscuit, placing the crumbs on the other half of the plate, and add a spoonful of your peanut butter cream onto the crumbs.
+To top it off, add a small handful of pea shoots on top for the “pièce de resistance”!

 Neil Foster, Senior Commercial & Product Manager at Asda Money, commented, “These recipes are so fun to make and it’s great to be able to share some Christmas cheer by helping show our furry friends how much we care, especially as we know they’ve been so important to people in recent times.
 Pets really are part of the family, and that’s why it’s vital that owners have access to affordable insurance to keep them well looked after with the right cover, so they can be with us for many more Christmases!”